How to Change Border Color in Excel (3 Suitable Ways)

 • Now, a list will appear with different color options.

-• We choose our desired color.
+• We chose our desired color.

 Change Border Color from Ribbon Shortcut